LTB122/BahnarSource/vietnamese-bahnaric-frontend-v3/bahnar-web/README.md

 npm test
 ```

-## 📱 Progressive Web App

-The application is configured as a Progressive Web App (PWA), providing:
-- Offline functionality
-- Installable on devices
-- Push notifications (if configured)

 ## 🔧 Development Tools

 - ESLint for code linting
 - Prettier for code formatting
-- Husky for git hooks
 - TypeScript for type safety

 ## 🤝 Contributing